giuseppefioccola/draft-fmbk-metaverse/draft-fmbk-icnrg-metaverse.md

 including all data and entities (e.g. physical people, cities, buildings, objects, and their digital twins).
 It should be able to enable a fully augmented experience, bridging Web 3.0 technologies, artificial intelligence, blended realities (digital and physical), and distributed ledger technologies.
-Similarly for HTML, it would evolve in the direction of something like HyperSpace Modeling Language (HSML).
+Similarly, HTML would evolve in the direction of something like HyperSpace Modeling Language (HSML).

 Looking at the transport and network layer, there are the same gaps which needs to be overcame too.
 There are elaborate solutions for dealing with bandwidth limitations,